 Michael McCormack owns Milieu Property.
-His latest development, Peel by Milieu, just opened on the corner of Wellington and Peel streets in Collingwood.
+His latest development, Peel by Milieu, opened in April on the corner of Wellington and Peel streets in Collingwood.
 Within a block of the site are two apartment-wine-bar success stories: Project 49 and The Moon.

 Michael thought that if he wants his developments to feel like communities, “I can’t be at the whim of whoever buys this space, I have to get involved.”
 So he and twin sister Katie McCormack decided to keep it in the family and open their first restaurant, Congress.

 The McCormack children have all ended up in food.
 Katie and Michael’s sister, Astrid McCormack, is co-owner of Fleet Restaurant, a 14-seat fine diner in northern New South Wales that’s been catching the attention of chefs and food writers around the country.

 Katie is a trained chef but, like Astrid, recently found her place front of house.
 “Being out of … the heat of the kitchen agreed with me a little bit more,” she says.